Resurrection: Literal or Merely Symbolic?

 “[T]hey were still in the graves or world of Judaism, waiting for deliverance or resurrection ... until the Jewish world passed away, they were considered dead men ....
 They were resurrected after they overcame the world or when Judaism fell” (1971, 348).

-In his more recent book, King spends some 285 pages attempting to prove that the “body” to be raised from the dead (1 Cor.
-15) is not the human body, and the resurrection is not a literal resurrection (1987, 381-666).
+In his more recent book, King spent some 285 pages attempting to prove that the “body” to be raised from the dead (1 Cor.
+15) is not the human body and the resurrection is not a literal resurrection (1987, 381-666).

 The truth is, Paul shows that the future resurrection of Christians will be of the same nature as the resurrection of Christ (1 Cor.
-15:15-20).There is not a speck of practical difference between the modernistic view of “resurrection,” and that entertained by the A.D.
-70 sect.
+15:15-20).

-- Barna Research Online, Americans’ Bible Knowledge Is In the Ballpark, But Often Off Base, July 12, 2000 (Ventura, CA).
+- Barna Research Group.
+July 12, 2000.
+“Americans’ Bible Knowledge Is In the Ballpark, But Often Off Base.”
+July 12, 2000.
+Ventura, CA.

-- King, Max R. (1971), The Spirit of Prophecy (Warren, OH: King).
+- King, Max R. 1971.
+The Spirit of Prophecy.
+Warren, OH: King.

-- King, Max R. (1987), The Cross and The Parousia of Christ (Warren, OH: Parkman Rd.
-Church of Christ).
+- King, Max R. 1987.
+The Cross and The Parousia of Christ.
+Warren, OH: Parkman Rd.
+Church of Christ.